 Method 3: Clear Browser Cache

-Sometimes, even after refreshing your WordPress site or clearing server cache, you might still see old content.
-That’s usually because your browser is holding onto cached copies of the website files to help pages load faster.
-Clearing your browser cache forces it to fetch fresh data and display the latest version of your site.
-We’ll use the Chrome browser in our exemple.
+Sometimes, even after clearing your WordPress cache or CDN cache, you might still see old content.
+That’s usually because your browser stores cached files to load pages faster.
+Clearing your browser cache forces it to fetch the latest version of your site.
+We’ll use Google Chrome in this example.

 1. Open Google Chrome.
 Click the three dots menu in the top right corner of the browser window.
 Select Settings from the dropdown menu.